srosato/clipr/README.md

 # clipr

-A TypeScript CLI tool to merge and split MP4 videos using ffmpeg.
+A minimal CLI tool written with TypeScript to merge and split MP4 videos using ffmpeg.

 ## Features